Two locations - Prairieville & Denham Springs

 Things to Know

-ALLERGIES - Although a specific client may not be interacting with Ollie, he will still be present in the Prairieville Counseling office.
-If the client has an allergy to dogs, please let us know so that we can provide appropriate accommodations.
+ALLERGIES - Although not every client interacts directly with Ollie, he may be present in the Prairieville Counseling office.
+If a client has allergies or concerns related to dogs, please let us know so appropriate accommodations can be made. .

 SANITATION - Hand sanitizer, soap and lint rollers are provided in our bathrooms.